A longer life for Diablo Canyon? Newsom touts nuke extension

 Skeptics have questioned whether California’s all-in renewable plan can work in a state of nearly 40 million people.

 Newsom’s suggestion comes at a time when President Joe Biden’s approval ratings have fallen sharply, and as the governor seeks a second term in Sacramento with widespread voter angst over inflation, homelessness and rising crime rates.
-Republicans routinely attack Newsom for the state’s power problems.
+Republicans routinely fault Newsom for the state’s power problems.

 Any proposal to extend the operating life of the plant is certain to revive an extensive battle over the plant’s safety and would involve complex reviews by an array of state and federal agencies.